 - Eyeskey Spotting Scope – Waterproof

 Eyeskey Spotting Scope – Waterproof is a powerful spotting scope that offers excellent quality and crisp images.
 With 20-60X magnification and 80 mm aperture, as well as fully multi-coated optics and BK-7 prism, the unit is ideal for various settings, such as hunting, birding, and general observation.
 Note that this scope has a twist-up eyecup to improve user comfort.

 - Celestron 52257 Ultima 100 Straight Spotting Scope

 Celestron 52257 Ultima 100 Straight Spotting Scope is a powerful and popular unit.
-This straight scope is ideal for outdoor enthusiasts as it features 100 mm aperture and 20-60X magnification.
+This straight scope is ideal for outdoor enthusiasts as it features a 100 mm aperture and 20-60X magnification.
 Note that the set includes numerous accessories, such as an extended tripod mounting plate, a zoom eyepiece, an integrated T-adapter for digiscoping, a carrying case, protection caps, a lens cloth, and an instruction manual.

 - Bushnell Trophy Xtreme Spotting Scope

 Bushnell Trophy Xtreme Spotting Scope is a compact spotting scope with 12-36X magnification and 50 mm aperture.
 Its multi-coated optics and waterproof design make it ideal for dusk conditions and harsh weather.
 Additionally, the scope comes with a compact tripod, a car window mount, a soft carrying case, as well as a premium hard-sided case.

 - Visionking 25-75×70 Maksutov Spotting Scope – 100% Waterproof Bak-4 with Tripod (Green)